-You are entitled to claim compensation if you have been injured by a slip or trip at work as a result of employer negligence in providing a safe working environment.
+You are entitled to claim compensation if you have been injured by a slip, trip or fall at work as a result of employer negligence in providing a safe working environment.
 Here we look at what’s involved in making such a claim.

 Table of contents

 - Am I eligible to make a slip, trip or fall at work claim?

 - Employer responsibilities to prevent slips, trips and falls at work

 - Claims for slipping on a wet floor at work

 - Claims for falls from height at work

 - Common injury claims for a slip, trip or fall at work